alukosdev/ccsp/laws/gdpr.md

 ## Articles

-The articles of the GDPR are split into several chapters, each of which has their own title.
+The GDPR contains 99 articles.
+These articles are split into several chapters.
 Covered on this page include:

 - [Chapter 2: Principles](#chapter-2-principles)
 - [Chapter 3: Rights of the data subject](#chapter-3-rights-of-the-data-subject)